juancarlospaco/faster-than-requests/README.md

 <details>

 **Description:**
-Takes a list of URLs, makes 1 HTTP GET for each URL, returns a list of responses.
+Takes a list of URLs, makes 1 HTTP POST for each URL, returns a list of responses.

 **Arguments:**
 - `list_of_urls` the remote URLS, list type, required, the objects inside the list must be string type.